1922 AFCA Blue Ribbon Commission Champion

 $ – West Virginia also played 2 ‘home’ games away from their home field (a common practice at the time).

 However, Cornell wasn’t the only team in the East having a great season.
 Princeton, after a down season the prior year, rebounded with a perfect season of their own against one of the tougher schedules in the country.
-3 of Princeton’s games were against Top 25-caliber competition (Chicago, Harvard, Yale), 1 team pushing for consideration (Colgate), and only 2 non-FBS opponents.
+3 of Princeton’s games were against Top 25-caliber competition (Chicago, Harvard, Yale), 2 additional top 50 teams (Colgate, Virginia), and only 2 non-FBS opponents.
 While their schedule was home-heavy, 2 of their toughest games were on the road and they also played a more nationally impactful schedule.
 Working against Princeton is that they weren’t as dominant on the scoreboard as the other teams, which works against them when looking at comparative results.
 All 3 of the Top 25-caliber games, along with a top 50 rated Virginia, were within 1 possession in the final outcomes.
 In addition, they beat Colgate by a slightly smaller margin than Cornell did, and only won by 8 against non-FBS (and sub-.500) Swarthmore in a game where none of the Tigers’ starters played.
 They probably would’ve benefitted from a trip to Pasadena to put them over the top, but Princeton was a team that just wouldn’t be denied on the field this year.
 In addition, the Tigers captured the CFB Belt (college football’s ‘lineal championship’) during the season and successfully held on to it through season’s end.

 The choice for the Blue Ribbon Commission would be what to value more: Princeton’s perfect run over a stronger schedule, or California and Cornell’s consistent dominance against a weaker schedule?
 The Golden Bears and Big Red had better results against comparative opponents, which would definitely work into their favor with the commission.
 However, because of their SOS due to facing more Top 25-caliber foes, the Tigers have a narrow edge in NCAA-designated selectors.
 Among the selectors that were the closest to contemporary (Boand, Houlgate, and Parke Davis), the edge was that narrow as well: 1 outright and 1 shared for Princeton, 1 outright for Cal, 1 shared for Cornell.
 Princeton was rated higher on average across the various rating systems I did come across.
 With those things in mind, I give the Tigers the slightest edge as Tier 1 for the best case for a retroactive Coaches Trophy.
 With having such dominant performances and some comparative edges, the Golden Bears and Big Red are solid Tier 2 teams for co-champion consideration, which I could see the Blue Ribbon Commission opting to do for this year.
-All three need to make their case because 1) we know Princeton specifically likes to claim everything, and 2) while all 3 do appear a couple more times in the BRC window, they’re going to have some tougher competition in those seasons.
+All three need to make their case because while they do appear a couple more times in the BRC window, they’re going to have some tougher competition in those seasons.
 Michigan and Vanderbilt were both solid teams and had one of them managed a victory in Nashville, that winner would easily be in the fray.
 However, the tie between the two knocks both teams down to Tier 3.

 Tier 1 (Best Case to be awarded AFCA Trophy): Princeton